Paxicoo/minesfinder/README.md

 1. Launch the game by running the `MinesFinder.java` file.
 2. Choose the level of difficulty by selecting one of the options presented (easy, medium, or hard).
 3. Click on a cell to uncover it.
 If the cell contains a mine, the game is over.
 If the cell does not contain a mine, a number will be displayed indicating how many mines are in the adjacent cells.
 Use this information to deduce the location of the mines and uncover more cells.
+Right-click a cell to either mark as a Mine or with a question mark.
 4. Continue uncovering cells until all the cells except for the ones containing mines have been uncovered.
 The game is won at this point.

 ## Features